RTBHOUSE/big-bang-py/README.md

 - The formatting style used by YAPF is configurable.
 Specific configuration can be pointed in a couple of ways.
 However, it is recommended to simply store it in a properly formatted `.style.yapf` file in the root of your project, so YAPF can automatically pick this config up.

-- You may find pre-configured [.style.yapf](https://bitbucket.org/rtbhouse/big-bang-py/src/master/.style.yapf) in this repo.
+- You may find pre-configured [.style.yapf](https://bitbucket.org/rtbhouse/big-bang-py/src/master/.style.yapf) in the root of this repo.

-    - Invoke task `update_yapf` in [tasks.py](https://bitbucket.org/rtbhouse/big-bang-py/src/master/tasks.py) automates updating `.style.yapf` in your repo based on the version from the local clone of [Big-Bang-py](https://bitbucket.org/rtbhouse/big-bang-py/src/master/).
+    - Invoke task `update_yapf` in [tasks.py](https://bitbucket.org/rtbhouse/big-bang-py/src/master/tasks.py) updates your project's `.style.yapf` by copying the version from the local clone of repo Big-Bang-py (https://bitbucket.org/rtbhouse/big-bang-py)

-- It is recommended to run YAPF automatically when calling your linting Invoke task and also during pre-commit Git Hook.
+- It is recommended to include YAPF in your linting Invoke task and also run it during pre-commit Git Hook.
 Example of both can be found in this repo, respectively in [tasks.py](https://bitbucket.org/rtbhouse/big-bang-py/src/master/tasks.py) and [pre-commit](https://bitbucket.org/rtbhouse/big-bang-py/src/master/pre-commit).

 - Surival tips: